genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 How can you check the quality of the data?

-The tool used for raw reads quality check is FastQC Report app, based on `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.
+The tool used for raw reads quality check is FastQC Report app, based on the `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.

-The quickest way to perform the quality assessment of your data in Genestack is via the use of one of the public data flows– Raw Reads Quality Control Data Flow.
+The quickest way to perform the quality assessment of your data in Genestack is via the public data flow "Raw Reads Quality Control".

 In order to use it, select all of your raw reads, right click on them and from the dropdown menu select "Run dataflow on selection" and choose